Graphs in the 3--sphere with maximum symmetry: Description of spatial MS graphs

-This appendix contains most spatial MS graphs.
-These graphs are all pictured with \cite{Mathematica}.
-With one point removed, the unit sphere $S^3\subset E^4$ will be finally mapped to $\mathbb{R}^3$ by a projection.
-Each MS graph in $S^3$ consists of geodesic segments as edges, which are mapped to circles in $\mathbb{R}^3$.
+With one point removed, the unit sphere $S^3\subset E^4$ will be mapped to $\mathbb{R}^3$ by a stereographic projection.
+Each MS spacial graph in $S^3$ consists of geodesic segments as edges, which are mapped to circles in $\mathbb{R}^3$.

-Many cases come from regular polyhedrons.
-In some complicated cases, we first picture a part of the graph, then applying the group action to it we can get the whole graph. ``A part of the graph'' refers to arcs in a pre-fundamental domain, see \cite{Du2}.
-After identifying $E^4$ with $\mathbb{H}$, the group elements can be represented by pairs of quaternion numbers via the two to one map $S^3\times S^3\rightarrow SO(4)$, and all things are computable.
-For more details of finite groups in $SO(4)$, one can see \cite{CS} and \cite{Du2}.